Emmanuel1017/Angular-Resume/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## 😂 Here is a random joke that'll make you laugh!
+## 😂 Here is a random joke that will make you laugh!
 ![Jokes Card](https://readme-jokes.vercel.app/api)
 <!-- ACKNOWLEDGMENTS
 ## Acknowledgments -->